iFixit/itbrokeand.ifixit.com/_posts/2014-04-01-introducing-php-call-site-stats.md

 $author = User::find($guide->authorid);
 {% endhighlight %}

 Every few months we turn on the recording of these stats for a day, aggregate them and replace the existing stats in our entire codebase.
-The stats recording incurs minimal overhead for each request (we track it too) with an average additional time of 5ms.
-The process is very automated; Downloading the log from each machine and aggregating them is a single command.
+The stats recording incurs minimal overhead
+(we track *it* too) with an average additional time of 5ms per request.
+The process is very automated;
+downloading the log from each machine and aggregating them is a single command.
 Replacing existing stats with new aggregated numbers is another single command.

 # How It Works

-1. Code in your caching layer records a stat `self::recordCallSite("cache-get", $gets = 1, $hit ?
-1 : 0);`
+1. Code in your database layer records a stat `self::recordCallSite("dbquery", (microtime(true) - $start) * 1000);`
 1. php-call-site-stats examines a stack trace, walks back up the stack and records the first .php file after leaving the current class (i.e. the calling class).
-1. A line like: `/path/to/file.php:241 cache-get 1 0` is written to the log
+1. A line like: `/path/to/file.php:241 dbquery 2.325` is written to the log each time a query is made
 1. Logging is turned off and the all the log files are concatenated.
 1. The [summarize] tool is used to aggregate by call-site (file/path:linenumber)
-1. summarized results are inserted into source files at the appropriate places via some carefully crafted sed commands.
+1. Summarized results are inserted into source files at the appropriate places via some carefully crafted sed commands.

 # How It's Used